samrocketman/docker-compose-ha-consul-vault-ui/README.md

 ### Other portal services

-For playing around with service discovery I have created other docker-compose files which will automatically register with this consul cluster.
+For playing around with service discovery I have created other docker compose files which will automatically register with this consul cluster.
 Here's a list of what I have created so far.